givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     az account set --subscription subscriptionNameOrID
     ```

-13. Login to your Batch Account by executing the following command (be sure to replace the batchAccountName with the name of your Batch Account):
+13. Login to your Batch Account by executing the following command (be sure to replace the batchAccountName with the name of your Batch Account and if you did not name your resource group `hands-on-lab` change that as well):

     ```bash
     sudo az batch account login -g hands-on-lab -n batchAccountName